12th Annual Conference and Award for Executive Secretaries and PAs in Scotland (ACES 2020): A New Decade - It's all about the cloud...

 Joan’s obvious enthusiasm, experience and the good relationships she has built up over the years are reasons why so many businesses entrust high-profile, big budget events to her company.

 Gail Welsh, founder of ESPA (Education Sector PAs network) was winner of the ACES Scottish PA of the Year award in 2014.
 Heriot-Watt University is where Gail’s career started, after being awarded Best Commerce Student at college.
 The rest of Gail’s secretarial/PA time in Edinburgh was spent at The Scotsman newspaper, a market research company and an environmental design company.

 Gail moved to Stirling just before the Millennium and for the next 15 years worked in Colleges Scotland.
-After a sabbatical, in March 2015 Gail took up a 4-week temporary assignment as PA/Administrator in the School of Social Sciences at Stirling University where she remains to this day!
-Gail is now Executive PA – Faculty of Social Sciences, University of Stirling.
+After a sabbatical, in March 2015 Gail took up a 4-week temporary assignment as PA/Administrator in the School of Social Sciences at Stirling University where she remained until her retiral in early 2019.

 In her spare time, Gail is continually networking.
 She is also known for her passion of foreign travel and living the good life with her husband.

 Steve is a Learning Consultant with a Training & Productivity Coaching background in all Microsoft Office products within industries such as Oil & Gas, Legal, Financial, Media and Pharmaceutical.